-I. Executive Summary (250 words) (15 points)
+I. Executive Summary (250 words)

 II.
-Introduction: The focal innovation and its origins (500-750 words) (30 points)
+Introduction: The focal innovation and its origins\\ (500-750 words)

-Innovation: Describe the innovation in terms of its function, the elements that make it up, and the particular configuration(s) that are emerging.
+Innovation: Describe the innovation in terms of its function, the elements and their particular configurations that make up the system.
+Create a network diagram that illustrates the elements and their configuration.